hasura/engine-plugin-restified-endpoint/README.md

 ## Limitations and Future Improvements

-- The plugin currently supports only GET methods.
-Support for other HTTP methods will be added in the future.
 - Currently, the plugin supports basic variable extraction.
 More complex scenarios might require additional implementation.
 - OpenAPI Spec documentation generation is not yet implemented.
 - Rate limiting is not currently supported within the plugin.